Automotive guide

 What to check before choosing a 72-month term

 Before choosing a 72-month loan, compare the monthly payment with total interest, expected vehicle value, insurance, maintenance, repairs, and fuel.
-A payment that barely fits may become stressful once ownership costs are included.
+A payment that barely fits can become stressful once real ownership costs show up.

 Use the same assumptions across every term so the comparison is fair.
-If a shorter term is not realistic, consider whether a lower-priced vehicle, larger down payment, or waiting longer to buy would make the loan less strained.
+If a shorter term is not realistic, a lower-priced vehicle, larger down payment, or waiting longer may be the cleaner decision.

 - Monthly payment for 48, 60, and 72 months